About Saffron Bulbs: (Crocus Sativus):

 Mine did one year when I stored them in wire baskets in an open sided shed where the wind got to them, and they didn't flower

 So unless the soil is extremely soggy and there are extended rain periods, the corms are best replanted straight away, but they should be in the ground again before the end of February at the latest.
 I would plant them about 10-15cm apart in rows ~30cm apart with 7 to 10 cm of soil over the top of them.
 At that spacing you can leave them in the ground for 3-4 years before digging them up for replanting.
 I put mine closer together because I dig them up every year to sell the right size corms and replant the rest.
-Italians dig theirs up every year as well.
+Italians dig theirs up every year as well in areas where they have wet early summers.
 There are many cultivation methods as you'll see in those files....

 I have found that old Merino gravel (sheep poo) is very beneficial for the corms.